 IELTS Reading Tips

-The IELTS reading portion is 60 minutes long, and is comprised of 40 questions that test multiple reading skills.
+The IELTS reading portion is 60 minutes long, and consists of 40 questions that test multiple reading skills.
 You must be able to pick up detailed information, skim read, comprehend opinions and arguments and summarize ideas.

 The General Reading test includes articles from books, newspapers, magazines, advertisements, or guidelines.
 These materials are meant for everyday exposure and comprehension.

 The number one IELTS reading test tip is to practice!
-Speed is not the determinant in a successful exam, rather skillful reading that allows you to pick up on critical words, ideas and general context.
+Speed is not the determinant of a successful exam.
+Rather skillful reading allows you to pick up on critical words, ideas and general context.
 All the information you need to answer the questions are included in the text, so take your time and find the answer!